IvanoLauriola/MKLpy/docs/examples/examples_training.md

 	You may to set a high cooldown to reduce this problem.
 Alternatively, you can just use the default base learner.

-!!! note
-	Note that the method `.combine_kernels(...)` is not available in TwoStepMKL algorithms.

 - - -